paulrobertlloyd/paulrobertlloyd-v3/src/collections/_projects/unicef_uk.md

   class="u-extend"
 %}

-## Translating UNICEF's Brand Guidelines to the Web
+## Translating UNICEF's brand guidelines to the web

 We placed considerable attention on ensuring the performance of the site didn't suffer at the cost of excessive design.
 UNICEF's brand guidelines helped in this respect, with the identifiable logo, cyan brand colour and emotive photography combining to create a strong identity.

 {% include figure.html